 Try and touch your chest to the bar on every rep if you can or at least get as close as possible.
 Pretend that there is someone behind you trying to mug you and you want to elbow them in the gut as hard as possible.
 This will force you to bring those elbows behind you explosively.
-When you lower yourself down try to take 2-3 seconds to get your arms full extended.
+When you lower yourself down try to take 2-3 seconds to get your arms fully extended.

 So you can do a pull-up and maybe even 2 or 3 in a row.

 You’ll just need to build up some more strength.
-That can be done one of two ways.
+That can be done in one of two ways.

-With the 5th one being fairly difficult you can add in some assisted pull-ups using a partner holding your feet (I used a box here) or a resistance band.
+If you can already do 1-5 pull-ups, with the 5th one being fairly difficult you can add in some assisted pull-ups using a partner holding your feet (I used a box here) or a resistance band.

 Use a resistance band with enough resistance that you can only do about 5-10 more reps.
 I like the iron woody bands found here (not an affiliate link).

-I spent some time learning at the Poliquin institute a year ago and improving pull-ups was a topic we discussed.
+I spent some time learning at the Poliquin institute years ago and improving pull-ups was a topic we discussed.
 They mentioned that at least 30 strict repetitions should be performed each workout in order to see significant gains in pull-up strength.
 So the idea here is to do at least 30 strict pull-ups (without assistance) per workout.